-Dainty work: Tsumami-zaiku Kanzashi June 5, 2016 – Posted in: Art, Crafts – Tags: culture, floral, Hair Clip, hairpin, history, Japanese Traditional Art, Kanzashi, Tsumami-zaiku
+Dainty work: Tsumami-Zaiku and Kanzashi June 5, 2016 – Posted in: Art, Crafts – Tags: culture, geisha, history, Japanese Traditional Art, Kanzashi, Tsumami-zaiku

 In my first blog post, I made a brief introduction on the art of knot-making in Japan.
-Of course, like many other people, my love of Japanese craft doesn’t stop there.
-Today I am going to write about another type of Japanese traditional craft which I spent most of my time on making.
+Of course, like many other people, my love for Japanese craft doesn’t stop there.
+Today, I am going to write about another type of Japanese traditional craft which I spent most of my time on – Tsumami-Zaiku.
 This will be another one of my longer articles, but I promise this will be interesting.

-Although the beautiful Geisha and Maiko might have given us an impression that Japan has the most elaborate hair ornaments of all times, women didn’t go crazy on kanzashi before the mid-Edo period (1700s-ish) when Japan was under the rule of the Tokugawa clan.
+Although the beautiful Geisha and Maiko might have given us an impression that Japan has the most elaborate hair ornaments of all times, kanzashi had not been popular until the mid-Edo period (1700s-ish), when Japan was under the rule of the Tokugawa clan.
 It was only when women’s hairstyle became increasingly complicated at that point that more and more kanzashi could be attached.

 There were claims that the use of kanzashi could be traced back to the Jyomon period (14000-a few centuries BC).
 These sticks were believed to have the power of keeping devils away, there they were used to bind hair into a bun.
-However, some said that artefacts retrieved by archaeologists has extra teeth so they looked more like a comb than a kanzashi.
-In my opinion, anyone can use a stick to keep their hair together, whether the stick can be classified as a kanzashi is another story.
-But anyway…
+However, some said that artifacts retrieved by archaeologists has extra teeth so they looked more like a comb than a kanzashi.

 On the other hand, some said that kanzashi was introduced to Japan from Tang dynasty (China) in the Nara period (710-794).
 However, after the Nara period, women seemed to prefer the natural beauty of hair so letting their hair down became the new trend and kazashi became less popular.
 Not until the end of the Sengoku period (1590) did hair buns regain popularity and the use of kazashi became trendy again.
 After the mid-Edo period, kanzashi were available in a wide range of styles and materials.
 But in the wake of the Meiji Restoration, western hair style become the latest trend and the kanzashi culture faded again.